Tabora: Road links

 Tabora at the moment is served by mostly paved road T18 from Singida Region to Kigoma and partly unpaved road T8 from Mbeya to Mwanza passing through the district.
 Salt flats to the west prevent a direct road from connecting to Kigoma.

 In January 2013, the Tanzanian government announced the commencement of work to upgrade to tarmac level the Tabora-Urambo road and the 127 km Nyahua-Tabora-Ndono road.
 In December 2012, Prime Minister Mizengo Pinda stated the Tanzanian government's intent to upgrade the 359 km Tabora-Inyonga-Mpanda road to tarmac level before 2015.
 In August 2011, Deputy Minister for Works Harrison Mwakyembe told the National Assembly that the government had begun to tarmac the 115 km Tabora-Puge-Nzega road.

 Railway links

 Tabora is served and is a junction on the Central railway line, which goes east to Dar es Salaam, west to Kigoma on to the Lake Tanganyika and north to the port of Mwanza on Lake Victoria.
 Trains leave three times a week in any direction.

 In 2017, a new station on the standard gauge railway is proposed.

 Airport

 Tabora is served by the Tabora Airport which is located 7 kilometers south of the centre of town.
 Renovation of the airport was completed in 2015.

 Precision Air started flying to the airport three times a week on Monday, Wednesday and Friday, east from Julius Nyerere International Airport Dar es Salaam and west from Kigoma.

+Education

+Tabora is home to a number of educational institutions, including:

+Tabora Girls Secondary School

+A public boarding school located in Tabora, Tanzania.
+It was established in 1928 by the British Colonial rulers.
+It is one of the oldest girls only school in Tanzania.
+The school was originally established to educate the daughters of local chiefs as prospective wives of other chiefs sons who were also educated around the same area at Tabora Boys Secondary School.

+The school has produced students who were among the first women leaders in the country, such as Anna Abdallah one of the first woman district commissioners, Julie Manning the first woman to study law in Tanzania, Getrude Mongella the first President of the Pan-African Parliament.

+Tabora Boys Secondary School

+A public school in Tanzania founded in 1922.
+The school was established to educate sons of African Chiefs and wealthy tribesmen.
+The school first followed a tribal structure where students were assigned to dormitories based on their tribe, and received education on their respective tribal customs.
+In its early days the school was considered the 'Eton of Tanganyika'.

+The first self-government cabinet in 1961 had eight ministers whose five were all from Tabora Boys.

+Among the famous people who studied at this school are Rashidi Kawawa and the father of the Tanzanian nation, Mwalimu Julius Nyerere.